matsumonkie/matsumonkie.github.io/_posts/2016-01-27-reader-monad.markdown

 let g = (h >>= f) 3 -- ((*4) >>= (+)) 3 = 15
 -- g w = f (h w) w = (w * 4) + w

--- So why is this interesting ? well see how the parameter w is passed for each functions, If you are in the context of a Monad then you can pass the environment later on without specifying the argument again and again
--- for example, look the function below multiplyAndAdd3 :: Int -> Int
-multiplyAndAdd3 x = let
-  a = x * 4
-  b = x + 5
-  in a + b
+-- So why is this interesting ? well see how the parameter w is passed for each -- functions.
+If you are in the context of a Monad then you can pass the -- environment later on without specifying the argument again and again -- for example, look the function below multiplyAndAdd3 :: Int -> Int multiplyAndAdd3 x = let a = x * 4 b = x + 5 in a + b
-  -- here we have to specify x in each functions, it doesnt seem bad but if you have a lot of operations then you might want to pass x implicitely
+  -- here we have to specify x in each functions, it doesnt seem bad but if -- you have a lot of operations then you might want to pass x implicitely

 -- like this for example
 multiplyAndAdd :: Int -> Int